~/asomium $

 asomium_build_and_ship

-Run the App Store Connect ship pipeline: xcodebuild archive → exportArchive → altool upload.
-Per-app build config (Xcode project path, scheme, platform, configuration) is read from the JSON handoff file the Asomium Mac app writes whenever the user edits Settings → <app> → Build & Ship in the GUI.
-If the app has no saved build config the tool errors with a pointer to that screen.
+Run the App Store Connect ship pipeline as an async background job: xcodebuild archive → exportArchive → altool upload, plus optional submit-for-review.
+Per-app build config (Xcode project path, scheme, platform, configuration) is read from the handoff file the Asomium Mac app writes via Settings → <app> → Build & Ship.

-Set submit: true to chain straight into submit-for-review after the upload completes — the tool polls ASC for processing to finish, declares export compliance, attaches the build to the editable AppStoreVersion, and flips submitted: true.
-Total wall time runs 10-35 min.
+Set submit: true to chain straight into the submit step after upload — the worker polls ASC until the build is VALID, declares export compliance, attaches to the editable AppStoreVersion, and submits for review.

 Example promptBuild and upload ThinkBud, then submit for review when the build is VALID.